Right-wing politics

-Right-wing politics describes the range of political ideologies that view certain social orders and hierarchies as inevitable, natural, normal, or desirable, typically supporting this position based on natural law, economics, authority, property or tradition.
+Right-wing politics is the range of political ideologies that view certain social orders and hierarchies as inevitable, natural, normal, or desirable, typically supporting this position in favour of conservatism, natural law, economics, authority, property, religion, or tradition.
 Hierarchy and inequality may be seen as natural results of traditional social differences or competition in market economies.

-Right-wing politics are considered the counterpart to left-wing politics, and the left–right political spectrum is one of the most widely accepted political spectrums.
-The term right-wing can generally refer to the section of a political party or system that advocates free enterprise and private ownership, and typically favours socially traditional ideas.

-The right includes social conservatives and fiscal conservatives as well as social liberals and right-wing libertarians (fiscally laissez-faire).
+Right-wing politics are considered the counterpart to left-wing politics, and the left–right political spectrum is the most common political spectrum.
+The right includes social conservatives and fiscal conservatives, as well as right-libertarians.
+"Right" and "right-wing" have been variously used as compliments and pejoratives describing neoliberal, conservative, and fascist economic and social ideas.

 Positions

 The following positions are typically associated with right-wing politics.

 Anti-communism

-The original use of the term "right-wing", relative to communism, placed the conservatives on the right, the liberals in the centre and the communists on the left.
-Both the conservatives and the liberals were strongly anti-communist.
+Early communists used the term "right-wing" in reference to conservatives, placing the conservatives on the right, the liberals in the centre and the communists on the left.
+Both the conservatives and the liberals were strongly anti-communist, although the conservatives' anti-communism was much stronger than liberals'.
 The history of the use of the term right-wing about anti-communism is a complicated one.

 Early Marxist movements were at odds with the traditional monarchies that ruled over much of the European continent at the time.
 Many European monarchies outlawed the public expression of communist views and the Communist Manifesto, which began "[a] spectre [that] is haunting Europe", and stated that monarchs feared for their thrones.
 Advocacy of communism was illegal in the Russian Empire, the German Empire, and Austria-Hungary, the three most powerful monarchies in continental Europe before World War I. Many monarchists (except constitutional monarchists) viewed inequality in wealth and political power as resulting from a divine natural order.
 The struggle between monarchists and communists was often described as a struggle between the Right and the Left.

 By World War I, in most European monarchies the divine right of kings had become discredited and was replaced by liberal and nationalist movements.
 Most European monarchs became figureheads, or they yielded some power to elected governments.
 The most conservative European monarchy, the Russian Empire, was replaced by the communist Soviet Union.
 The Russian Revolution inspired a series of other communist revolutions across Europe in the years 1917–1923.
 Many of these, such as the German Revolution, were defeated by nationalist and monarchist military units.
 During this period, nationalism began to be considered right-wing, especially when it opposed the internationalism of the communists.